-The English, however, began to represent to the Nabob the propriety of bestowing upon them a jaghire, or grant of lands, the rents and revenues of which, free from any deduction to the Nabob's treasury, should accrue to themselves; accordingly, the Nabob agreed to grant them a jaghire of certain districts, and sunnuds were, in the year 1763, issued, granting the jaghire of these districts, expressed in the following terms :-
+The English, however, began to represent to the Nabob the propriety of bestow- Grants a Jaghire. ing upon them a Jaghire or grant of lands, the rents and revenues of which, free from any deduction to the Nabob's treasury, should accrue to themselves.
+Accordingly, the Nabob agreed to grant them a Jaghire of certain districts, and sunnuds were in the year 1763 issued, granting the Jaghire of these districts, expressed in the following terms :---